IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 These settings persist in localStorage and apply to all tabs (Capital, Analysis, Depletion, etc.).

+### System Filter

+When your sell orders span multiple structures/systems, a **System** dropdown appears in the Capital tab header.
+This allows you to:

+- View metrics for **All Systems** (default) - aggregated view of all orders
+- Filter to a **specific structure** - view orders and recalculated metrics for one location only

+The dropdown shows:
+- Structure name (for known structures like 3T7-M8 Keepstar)
+- Structure ID (for unknown structures)
+- Order count per location in parentheses

+When a specific system is selected, all metrics (Total ISK Deployed, Daily Revenue, APY, efficiency breakdown) are recalculated for only that location's orders.

+### Character Breakdown

+When you have multiple EVE characters linked to your account, the Capital tab shows a **Capital by Character** section with:

+- **Pie Chart** - Visual breakdown of capital distribution across characters, color-coded
+- **Character Cards** - Summary for each character showing:
+  - Character name
+  - Capital deployed (ISK)
+  - Percentage of total capital
+  - Number of orders
+  - Effective APY

+A **Character** dropdown filter appears in the header when you have multiple characters, allowing you to:

+- View metrics for **All Characters** (default) - aggregated view across all accounts
+- Filter to a **specific character** - view orders and recalculated metrics for one character only

+Each order in the Orders List shows the owning character name with a color-coded indicator matching the pie chart.

 ### Efficiency Categories

 Orders are categorized by how long they'll take to sell: